Arcade Classics (CD-i video game)

 Arcade Classics is a video game compilation released on CD-i containing ports of three Namco arcade games.
 The compilation was released in Europe but not in North America.

-It contains the games Galaxian (1979), Ms. Pac-Man (1981), and Galaga (1981).
+It contains the games Galaxian (1979), Galaga (1981), and Ms. Pac-Man (1982).
 Galaxian resembles the Famicom port instead of it representing the original arcade game.
 Galaga is cropped into a "window" while the status (lives, score, etc.) is moved into the outer frame.
 Ms. Pac-Man resembles Tengen's ports of the game and even includes the extras from their ports (multiple sets of mazes, simultaneous multiplayer, etc.).